 Compact e-bikes

-All bikes in this category will have 20-inch fat tires.
-Most e-bikes will fit into this category.
-Some of these compact bikes fold for storage and cleverly unfold to nearly full-sized bikes.
-These bikes are lots of fun and some 20-inch fat tire e-bikes make good substitutes for larger tire comfort bikes.
+All bikes in this category will have 20-inch fat tires, and many popular e-bikes fit into this category.
+Some compact bikes fold for storage and cleverly unfold to nearly full-sized bikes.
+These bikes are fun, and some 20-inch fat tire e-bikes make suitable substitutes for larger tire comfort bikes.

 Some (beefy frame) fat tire bikes are great cargo bikes.
 Nearly all the e-bikes in this category have rear hub motors.
-I will break down motor types later and have a lot to say about that subject.
-Most e-bikes sold in the United States are in the compact category and have rear hub motors.
-Just because most bikes are this style it doesn’t mean that this style of e-bike is the best e-bike or that this style is the best e-bike for you.
+I will break down motor types later and have much to say about that subject.
+Most e-bikes in the United States are compact and have rear hub motors.
+Just because most bikes are this style, it doesn’t mean that this style of e-bike is the best e-bike or that it is the best e-bike for you.
 Most e-bikes offered for sale in the United States are compact rear hub motor e-bikes.

-Over the last 100 years, bicycles generally evolved to tires bigger than 20 inches and this change is based on a comfortable fast ride using pedal power.
-I suggest that electric motors didn’t change the comfort factor based on tire sizes.
+Over the last 100 years, bicycles have generally evolved to tires bigger than 20 inches, and this change is based on a comfortable, fast ride using pedal power.
+I suggest electric motors didn’t change the comfort factor based on tire sizes.
 There is a reason why super big tires (Penny Farthing style) don’t exist anymore.
-Same for tiny tire bikes.
+The same is true for tiny tire bikes.
 Tiny tire bikes are a fad that comes and goes.

 Comfort/hybrid e-bikes

 Comfort bikes commonly have larger (taller) tires than bikes in the compact category.
-Comfort bikes look like standard-sized bikes.
-A few comfort bikes have 20-inch fat tires but this is less common than larger tire sizes.
-Some comfort bikes have a more relaxed frame style and several have a step-through frame.
+They look like standard-sized bikes.
+A few comfort bikes have 20-inch fat tires, which is less common than larger tire sizes.
+Some comfort bikes have a more relaxed frame style, and several have a step-through frame.

-Sometimes seats on comfort bikes are low enough to the ground that many riders can put their feet on the ground when still sitting on the seat.
-One way that comfort bikes accomplish feet on the ground while sitting on the seat is to lower the pedals closer to the ground and move the pedals further forward from the seat.
+Sometimes, comfort bikes’ seats are low enough that many riders can put their feet on the ground while still sitting on the seat.
+One way comfort bikes accomplish feet on the ground while sitting on the seat is to lower the pedals closer to the ground and move the pedals further forward from the seat.

-Sometimes they also shorten the crank arm to keep the pedals from striking the ground.
-This positioning places the seat lower.
-This change also makes the bikes longer because the front wheel needs to be far enough away from the pedals to eliminate rubbing on the feet.
+Sometimes, they also shorten the crank arm to keep the pedals from striking the ground, which lowers the seat.
+This change also makes the bikes longer because the front wheel must be far from the pedals to eliminate rubbing on the feet.
 As with anything, there are limits to these design changes.

 Feet on the ground.
 A good idea?

-Feet on the ground with your behind in the saddle isn’t a good way to judge bicycle fit.
-Really it was never a good way to judge bicycle fit but it did create a good way for lazy bike salespeople to sell bikes.
-Sadly this fitting method persists even though we know better and have known better for at least the last seventy years.
+Feet on the ground with your behind in the saddle isn’t an excellent way to judge bicycle fit.
+It was never a good way, but it did create a good way for lazy bike salespeople to sell bikes.
+Sadly, this fitting method persists even though we have known better for at least the last seventy years.

 I once owned a bike with a low seat height and forward pedals.
-This put nearly all the weight on the rear tire making the steering unresponsive.
+This put nearly all the weight on the rear tire, which made the steering unresponsive.
 The poor steering and braking made this bike unsafe at any speed greater than about ten miles per hour.
 I quickly sold it.
-These odd designs make their rounds about every twenty years or so and keep coming back even though they were never good designs.
+These odd designs make their rounds every twenty years or so and keep returning even though they were never good designs.

-One of the key features of a good comfort bike is that it will typically have higher handlebars with a more upright seating position and put less stress on the shoulders and hands.
-Most comfort bikes will have more comfortable saddles than other bikes.
-Higher handlebars also move overall balance towards the rear tire and this too can affect handling.
-Some really good handlebar and stem designs are adjustable to your comfort.
+One key feature of a good comfort bike is that it will typically have higher handlebars, a more upright seating position, and less stress on the shoulders and hands.
+Most comfort bikes also have more comfortable saddles than other bikes.
+Higher handlebars also move overall balance towards the rear tire, affecting handling.
+Some excellent handlebar and stem designs are adjustable to your comfort.

 Mountain e-bikes

-Mountain bikes have evolved to be some of the most effective designs and in terms of handling are some of the best bikes for natural riding styles on uneven terrain.
-E-mountain bikes are either great or sometimes just cheap bikes with electric motors and not suitable for riding off-road.
+Mountain bikes have evolved to be some of the most effective designs and, in terms of handling, are some of the best natural riding styles on uneven terrain.
+E-mountain bikes are either tremendous or sometimes just cheap bikes with electric motors and are not suitable for riding off-road.

 Cargo e-bikes

 The one thing that steered me away from cargo bikes is that they are heavy even before you load them with cargo.
-Some cargo bikes are focused on moving stuff in the city rather than in the woods.
+Some cargo bikes focus on moving stuff in the city rather than the woods.
 They are still heavy and heavy-duty but don’t usually sport knobby tires.

-The reason that I didn’t buy a cargo bike is that I didn’t want to lift extra heavy bikes onto my bike rack.
-E-bikes are heavy enough just including the battery and motor and lifting my bikes off the ground and onto the bike rack on the back of my RV was too hard.
+I didn’t buy a cargo bike because I didn’t want to lift extra-heavy bikes onto my bike rack.
+E-bikes are heavy enough, including the battery and motor, and lifting my bikes off the ground and onto the bike rack on the back of my RV was too hard.

 Everything you need to know about bicycle tires